wdi-atx-11/dom-events-jquery/README.md

 <!-- framing the "why" in big-picture/real world examples -->
 *This workshop is important because:*

 Most of the interactivity for JavaScript in the web is based around events.
-The browser detect user actions or page status changes and "emits" or sends out an event.
+The browser detects user actions or page status changes and "emits" or sends out an event.
 Developers then specify behaviors that will happen when a particular event occurs.

 ### What are the objectives?
 <!-- specific/measurable goal for students to achieve -->